 - Guard consumers from deadly food-borne diseases

-- Permanently installed system is more reliable and easy maintenance
+- A Permanently installed system is more reliable and easier to maintain

 Combining Reefer Trailer Tracking & GPS Temperature Monitoring

-Ideally, Reefer Trailer Tracking (Reefer Tracking) should include both GPS Tracking and Temperature Monitoring in one solution.
+Ideally, Reefer Trailer Tracking (Reefer Tracking System) should include both GPS Tracking and Temperature Monitoring in one solution.

 The combination makes for an easier install and provides for simpler data management and analysis later.